 Once you have landed a job, look forward to pretty comfortable work conditions: salaries are high, even for comparably low-qualified jobs.
 Of course, the cost of living is also high in Norway.
 But, you will still be able to afford a more comfortable lifestyle than virtually anywhere else.
 Working hours are 37.5 per week, with a short lunch break mostly included.
 A typical Norwegian workday starts early (8 am) and finishes early (3.30-4.00 pm).
 However, in more senior positions you might be expected to stay a little longer or do a bit of extra work from home.

-The minimum annual leave is five weeks; most employees (have to) take one week at Christmas, one week before Easter.
-Then there are three weeks in summer (called fellesferie), a time where basically everybody is on holiday.
+The minimum annual leave is five weeks; most employees (have to) take one week at Christmas, and one week before Easter.
+Then there are three weeks in summer (called fellesferie), a time when basically everybody is on holiday.
 Little work is done, and the whole country is run by student interns.